btwbrauer/SwissLP/README.md

 Both speech-based models achieved perfect scores across all three metrics.
 This is likely due to the fact that the SwissDial dataset has only one speaker per dialect, resulting in the possibility that the speech-based model exploit speaker-specific characteristics.

-This shows the strength of general-purpose text pre-training for Swiss German dialect classification and the necessity for a multi-speaker dataset when evaluation speech-based models.
+This shows the strength of general-purpose text pre-training for Swiss German dialect classification and the necessity for a multi-speaker dataset when evaluating speech-based models.

 ## 👥 Authors
 - Justin Verhoek